List of appropriate technology applications

 Appropriate technologies find many applications in building and construction, agriculture, water and sanitation, energy generation and uses, transportation, health care, food preparation and storage, information and communication technologies, as well as finance.

 Building and construction

-In order to increase the efficiency of a great number of city services (efficient water provisioning, efficient electricity provisioning, easy traffic flow, water drainage, decreased spread of disease with epidemics, etc.), the city itself must first be built correctly.
+In order to increase the efficiency of city services (water provisioning, electricity provisioning, easy traffic flow, water drainage, decreased spread of disease with epidemics, etc.), the city itself must first be built correctly.
 In the developing world, many cities are expanding rapidly and new ones are being built.
-Looking into the cities design in advance is a must for every developing nation.
+Urban planning is therefore important.